Sambir: Missionary Collegium

-In 1715-1727 a collegium building housing for members of missionary congregation was constructed in Baroque style.
+In 1715–1727 a collegium building housing for members of missionary congregation was constructed in Baroque style.
 For some time it housed a seminary.
 After the congregation's dissolution in 1786 the building was used as a priestly residence and included a library.
 After the Second World War a maternity ward was located on the premises, and starting from 1988 it has been used as a museum.

 Town Hall

-Sambir's current town hall was built in 1638-1670 in Renaissance style after the preceding structure had burned down.
-In 1844 it was recontructed in the spirit of Austrian architecture.
+Sambir's current town hall was built in 1638–1670 in Renaissance style after the preceding structure had burned down.
+In 1844 it was reconstructed in the spirit of Austrian architecture.

 Time zone

-In Sambir and throughout Ukraine there's one time zone: the official Kyiv time.
+In Sambir and throughout Ukraine there is one time zone: the official Kyiv time.
 Every year there is a transition to summer and winter time on the last Sunday of March at 3:00, which is 1 hour ahead and the last Sunday of October at 4:00 on 1 hour ago.